Those rehab exercises need to be done, and when you don’t have the motivation to do it, we’ve got your back.

 You should also read Sean Entin’s story where he suffered a massive stroke (from a baseball-sized clot!) and fought very hard to get his life back.

-When you need a little extra push to do your rehab exercises, try some of these tips and let us know how it worked for you!
+When you need a little extra push to do your stroke recovery exercises, try some of these tips and let us know how it worked for you!